Preparing for The Forum

 the sessions you must be fully present.

-- Print out and bring your challenges and needs with you to Seattle so they can be top of mind as you listen and learn.
+- Print out and bring your challenges and needs with you to Boston so they can be top of mind as you listen and learn.

 You've put a lot of time and effort into planning your experience and